Repairing Flood Damaged Property

 A properly qualified electrician must check the building’s electrical system, repairing all components that may be damaged by water immersion or short circuits.
 The electricity supply to the property must remain switched off until all the relevant checks have been done.

-As part of these checks junction boxes, socket outlets and in extreme cases light switches and ceiling roses should be examined for trapped water or moisture, especially those beneath suspended ground floors.
+As part of these checks, junction boxes, socket outlets and in extreme cases light switches and ceiling roses should be examined for trapped water or moisture, especially those beneath suspended ground floors.

 Modern wiring can withstand short periods of flooding but after long periods in water the insulation of cables may be compromised by water or silt.
-In this case wiring will need to be replaced.
+In this case the wiring will need to be replaced.

 Electrical equipment must be allowed to dry thoroughly and should be checked by a qualified repair person before use.